jcsteh/osara/readme.md

 - OSARA: Reset Peak Watcher for first track: alt+f10
 - OSARA: Reset Peak Watcher for second track: Alt+Shift+F10

+You can also quickly pause Peak Watcher using OSARA: Pause/resume Peak Watcher.
+While paused, Peak Watcher won't notify you of any level changes.
+You can later use the same action again to resume automatic reporting.

 ### Shortcut Help
 It is possible to have REAPER list all shortcuts and to search for individual shortcuts in the Action List.
 However, it is sometimes convenient to be able to simply press a shortcut and immediately learn what action it will perform.